Jimmy MacDonald (sound effects artist): Voice acting

 MacDonald played drums in the Firehouse Five Plus Two jazz band.
 He played with the band on and off from its inception until it disbanded in the early 1970s.
 MacDonald also voiced Doc in Snow White's Enchanted Wish.

-Personal life
+Later life and death

 MacDonald married Sarah Roberta Cullen in 1936, they remained married until his death in 1991.

-Death

 MacDonald died of heart failure at his home in Glendale, California, on February 1, 1991, at the age of 84.
 He was buried in Glendale's Forest Lawn Memorial Park Cemetery.